ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-base/datasheet-va.md

 - One Type-C USB connector
 - One connector for the IO slot
 - Three connectors for WisBlock sensor modules (slots B to D)
-- Multiple pin header 2.54 mm hole pads
+- Multiple pin header 2.54&nbsp;mm hole pads
    * 4 pin header with I2C, 3.3V, and GND
    * 4 pin header with IO5, IO6, IO7, and IO8
    * 5 pin header with IO1, IO3, IO4, 3.3V, and GND